 Bookings for a table in a restaurant area can be taken and multiple customers can be assigned to each table.
 This allows the contact details of all guests to be recorded if needed.

 Customers can now book online using the LaneEngine booking system.
 This system can collect the contact details of all bowlers and automatically create a booking for these bowlers in Touch Desk.
+Payments can also be collected online.

-Payments - Payments for lane bookings can be made in advance by credit card over the phone at the time of booking.
+Payments - Payments for lane bookings can be made in advance by credit card online or over the phone at the time of booking.
 Many payment providers also support sending a link for secure payment via email.
 For in center purchases, Touch Desk supports running a tab for each individual customer so that they need pay only once as they leave rather than multiple times.
 This minimizes queuing and time spent at the payment terminal.
 If your Touch Desk is interfaced to a credit card terminal, you can secure these tabs using pre-authorization.

 Disclaimer: Information, tips and suggestions listed here are provided in good faith by A.K.Microsystems International Pty Ltd to assist our customers and are without warranty of any kind.
 No specialist knowledge of, or compliance with, any laws, regulations, privacy considerations, health directives or advice that may apply in your jurisdiction or elsewhere is claimed.
 Errors and omissions excepted.